nholtz/sanal-book/_build/notebooks/sdbeams/eq-demo-2.md

 interact_link: content/notebooks/sdbeams/eq-demo-2.ipynb
 kernel_name: python3
 has_widgets: false
-title: 'Equilibrium Example'
+title: 'Equilibrium Demonstration'
 prev_page:
   url: /text/sdbeams/free-body-diagrams.html
   title: 'Free Body Diagrams'
 next_page:
-  url: /notebooks/sdbeams/fbd-eg1.html
+  url: /notebooks/sdbeams/fbd-eg1-no-units.html
-  title: 'FBD Example 1'
+  title: 'Beam Reactions Example 1'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---

+#  2: Determinate Beams and Frames
-# Demonstration of Equilibrium for a Beam Structure
+## 2.4: Demonstration of Equilibrium for a Beam Structure

-The following beam structure is shown in order to discuss the principles of equilibrium.
+Consider the following beam structure.
+Below, we will modify this structure to be statically determinate, but for now just consider it as is show here:

 ![Beam Structure](../../images/sdbeams/eq/eq-demo-2-01.svg)

-We will define some specific values and draw the Free Body Diagram.
+We will define some specific values for the parametewrs and draw a Free Body Diagram.
 At the left end (point $a$) there is complete fixity (against horizontal and vertical displacements, as well as against rotation), so there are correspondingly three forces/moments, ($F_a$, $V_a$ and $M_a$).
 At the right end (point $c$) there is only a constraint against vertical displacement and so there is one